 The University’s contribution, as described above, is not contingent on the use of the SunTrust Bank as the lender.
 The one-time contribution will apply to loans for the purchase of a principal place of residence made by any commercial mortgage lender to an eligible employee.

 Such benefits shall be subject to all appropriate taxes, including income and employment taxes, and the tax liability shall be reported to the eligible employee on his or her Form W-2, Wage and Income Statement, or an equivalent form.

 Until September 1, 2003, either (but not both) the plan described above and the former Faculty Home Purchase Plan (described in detail in the Faculty Manual published in 1999) will be available to faculty members with tenure and members of the Executive Administration.
 Those employees eligible for the benefit under both the former and current plans must elect from which plan they will seek the benefit.

 The provisions of the home purchase plan are reviewed from time to time and are subject to change by the Board of Trust.
 Further details are available from the Provost’s Office of Finance and Administration who is responsible for administering the plan.

-The policy behind the Tuition Benefit Plan For Dependent Children is based upon the premise that Vanderbilt’s educational resources and facilities should be available to those children of certain full-time faculty and staff who would qualify as their dependents for tax purposes, and that those qualifying children who do not attend Vanderbilt should receive comparable support toward the first baccalaureate degree at an accredited college or university of their choice.
+The policy behind the Tuition Benefit Plan For Dependent Children is based upon the premise that Vanderbilt’s educational resources and facilities should be available to those children of certain full-time faculty who would qualify as their dependents for tax purposes, and that those qualifying children who do not attend Vanderbilt should receive comparable support toward the first baccalaureate degree at an accredited college or University of their choice.

 The following descriptions are general and do not serve as a contract.
-Any inconsistencies between the general descriptions and the terms of the plan documents are governed by the plan documents, which are on file in the office of the Provost.
+Any inconsistencies between the general descriptions and the terms of the plan documents are governed by the plan documents.